 PFLAG is the first and largest organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people, their parents and families, and allies.

-Emily Bender has been a board member with PFLAG Sacramento since 2013.
+Emily Zelaya has been a board member with PFLAG Sacramento since 2013.
 She currently serves as the chapter president, cultivating a strong team of board officers.
 Previously, she served as a volunteer facilitator for a queer youth group, and was a board member for the Sacramento International LGBTQ Film Festival for 10 years.

 Emily began her career as a community organizer working with refugees and economically disadvantaged families.
 For over 20 years, she has worked in nonprofit organizations including: American Cancer Society, Mutual Housing California, Child Abuse Prevention Center, Mental Health America, and the Sacramento LGBT Community Center—where she served as Director of Programs.